Practical, information for maintenance and operation of the Unimat DB/SL.

 Maintenance section Unimat Manual

 The spindle bearings are grease packed.
-To service, the spindle should be dissasembled and the bearings regreased.
-To do this remove the spindle cartrige from the headstock and unscrew the nut retaing the step-pulley, holding the shaft and turning the nut counterclock-wise.
+To service, the spindle should be disassembled and the bearings regreased.
+To do this remove the spindle cartridge from the headstock and unscrew the nut retaing the step-pulley, holding the shaft and turning the nut counterclock-wise.
 If the nut is difficult to remove, apply penetrating oil.
 After slipping off the pulley, gently drive the spindle shaft out of the bearings from the rear, using a wooden mallet to avoid damaging the shaft's threads.
 Laying the parts out in order same side down as you remove them simplifies reassembling them later.
 Wash the parts one by one in solvent, wipe them clean with a lint-free rag, and regrease the ball bearings with a general purpose bearing grease.
 Since the bearings' brass ball retainers hold the balls rather loosely, be careful not to lose balls that might fall out.

 The spindle cartridge is assembled much like a bicycle wheel hub.
 When reassembling it be sure to replace the dished washers, which preload the bearings slightly, in correct order.
 With the spindle assembled, tighten the pulley retaining nut all axial play is taken care of with proper preload washers.
 The spindle must spin freely in its bearings to run smoothly at high speed.